Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 If your current method of communication does not meet your communication needs, AAC can help.

-This could be if your current method restricts or impairs the quality and quantity of your interactions with others.
+This could help if your current method restricts or impairs the quality and quantity of your interactions with others.

 Your speech therapist will evaluate your needs and determine if you need augmentative and alternative communication based on the following criteria:

-- Augmentative communication is needed to facilitate natural speech
+- If augmentative communication is needed to facilitate natural speech

-- Alternative communication is needed to replace verbal speech, writing, or expressive language
+- If alternative communication is needed to replace verbal speech, writing, or expressive language

-- Communication is required in order to facilitate more appropriate alternate behaviors
+- If aided communication is required in order to facilitate more appropriate alternate behaviors

 - Speech therapy for Down syndrome